Welcome to the Grand Cayman cruise port guide! (Post updated: October 2023)

 - The tender boat ride takes 10-15 minutes, but the whole process of filling the tender boats and getting on/off takes longer, so always save at least 45 minutes for the tendering operation.
 The same goes for the way back – you may experience long lines and crowds upon getting back to the ship, so make sure you board your tender boat at least 1 hour before cruise ship departure time.

 - The shore excursion meeting location is normally at the Royal Watler terminal area.
 You’ll see several differently colored tents (red, green, yellow, orange, blue, white, etc.) and under the tents, there are tour operator booths where you check in for your excursion.
 (Note: This depends on the cruise line, so always double-check the information on your tour ticket).
 It is very important to respect the meeting time and place indicated on your tour ticket because otherwise, you might miss your tour.
 Royal Watler cruise terminal is extremely busy when there are several ships in port, and you might have difficulties in finding your meeting place due to the crowds.
 Therefore, make sure you come on time and follow the instructions on your tickets.
-The tour guides won’t wait for you in case you are late, and in case you miss your tour, your tickets most likely won’t be refunded.

 - Tour buses and taxis are parked outside the terminal area.
 Most of the taxis are small minivans that require several people to operate.